 The exact construction name is important as lending terms may differ between different types and year built.
 For example our lending terms differ between Gregory, Gregory Drury System 3 and Gregory Housing.
 All three have different lending terms and it is important to ensure you give us the full and accurate name to avoid us giving inappropriate advice.

-We will lend on a security with an Airspace Lease providing it meets the minimum requirements documented in the CML Lenders' Handbook or where the panels are owned by the vendor.
+We will lend on a security with an Airspace Lease providing it meets the minimum requirements documented in the UK Finance Lenders' Handbook or where the panels are owned by the vendor.
 Other arrangements are not acceptable.